FMMT666/launchpad.py/README.md

 ### OS

 Now full functionality also on Windows 10 and macOS based systems.
-Successfully tested with Ubuntu 18.04-LTS.
-Requires compiling your own PyGame though (which is actually very easy :-).
+Successfully tested with Ubuntu 18.04-LTS+.
+Requires compiling your own PyGame though (which is actually very easy; see below...).

 ---